-- A few non-metals Eg: C, Hydrogen, S, P
+- A few non-metals such as C, Hydrogen, S, P

-- Few compounds containing an element in the lower oxidation state, Eg: FeCl2, FeSo4, SnCl2, Hg2Cl2
+- Few compounds containing an element in the lower oxidation state.
+Examples include: FeCl2, FeSo4, SnCl2, Hg2Cl2

 Lithium is the strongest reducing agent in the solution and Cesium is the strongest reducing agent in the absence of water.
 The substances which act as oxidizing as well as reducing agents are H2O2, SO2, H2SO3, HNO2, NaNO2

 Reduction Potential of a Half-Reaction

 Each of the half-reactions that make up a redox reaction has a standard electrode potential.
 This potential equals the voltage produced by an electrochemical cell in which the cathode reaction is the half-reaction considered, whereas the anode is a standard hydrogen electrode.

 This voltage produced by the half-reactions is called their reduction potentials (denoted by E0red).
 The value of the reduction potential of a half-reaction is positive for the oxidizing agents that are stronger than H+ and negative for the ones that are weaker.